kodius/rails-api-rest/openapi/README.md

 openapi-generator-cli generate  --enable-post-process-file -i http://localhost:3000/openapi.json --skip-validate-spec --enable-post-process-file  -g typescript-fetch -o ./api
 ```

 which will produce a folder with types and clients for interacting with our backend API.
+No more handwriting API clients or manually typing responses or request bodies!